akacdev/Netcraft/Netcraft/README_NuGet.md

 ![](https://raw.githubusercontent.com/actually-akac/Netcraft/master/Netcraft/banner.png)

-An async and lightweight C# library for interacting with Netcraft.
+An async and lightweight C# library for interacting with the Netcraft API.

 ## Usage
 Available on NuGet as `Netcraft`, methods can be found under the classes `NetcraftClient`.